notrab/notrab.dev-old/src/pages/uses.md

 ## Desktop Apps

-- Brave browser for building, debugging, dev tools, and watching YouTube
+- Brave browser for building, debugging, dev tools, and watching Call of Duty videos on YouTube
 - Figma for exploring my design interests
 - Postico for connecting to Postgres
 - Robo 3T for managing Mongo databases